Running Python Jobs on CHTC

 [alice@build]$ wget http://link.to.get-pip.py

-Then, for each module needed by your code, run:
+For each module needed by your code, run:

 [alice@build]$ pip install module_name